-Towson University’s Policy on Prohibiting Discrimination (06-01.00) (PDF) is consistent with federal and state law in prohibiting discrimination.
+The university's Policy on Prohibiting Discrimination (06.01.00) is consistent with federal and state law in prohibiting discrimination.

-All University community members are subject to this policy.
-The Office of Inclusion and Institutional Equity coordinates Towson University’s compliance with responding to reports of discrimination by providing outreach, resources, and investigations.
+All university community members are subject to this policy.
+OIIE coordinates the university’s compliance with responding to reports of discrimination by providing outreach, resources, and investigations.
 Please reference the procedures related to this policy.

-Towson University's EEO Statement must appear on all employment-related publications:
+TU's EEO statement must appear on all employment-related publications:

 Towson University is an equal opportunity/affirmative action employer and has a strong institutional commitment to diversity.
 Women, minorities, persons with disabilities, and veterans are encouraged to apply.

 TU's non-discrimination statement must appear on all publications, except publications related to employment.

 Towson University’s policies, programs and activities comply with federal and state laws and regulations prohibiting discrimination on the basis of race, color, religion, age, national origin, sex, disability, sexual orientation, and gender identity or expression and veteran status.

 A referral point for disability related information, services and resources; provides consultation on policy reviews and facilities planning; conducts workshops and trainings on disability related topics; serves as a clearing house for disability related complaints; and develops disability related initiatives.

 TU performances, sporting events and other campus activities must have the following statement affixed to the end of the above non-discrimination statement in accordance with the ADA:

 If you wish to request an ADA accommodation, please telephone 410-704-0203 or send an email to ada AT_TOWSON.